FroggyDevs/Frog-Bot-2.0/README.md

 [![Run on Repl.it](https://repl.it/badge/github/HereJohnnyboi/Frog-Bot-2.0)](https://repl.it/github/HereJohnnyboi/Frog-Bot-2.0)

-When the repository is finished cloning, go to the packages menu from the button on the left.
+When the repository is finished cloning, you will be prompted to configure the run button.
+If this is the case, type in `python main.py` and click "Done".
+The repl may reload and save.
+After that, go to the packages menu from the button on the left.
 When importing packages, search for them, import the correct one, and wait until the console says it's done importing.
 Import the following packages:

 - Flask,
 - PyNaCl,